A tool to support employee success

 Tips for using Supporting employee success

-If your workplace uses disability providers or external consultants, you can share the Supporting employee success tool with them or use it yourself to address the psychological, emotional, cognitive, and physical work expectations.
-It is ideal that the process is introduced to all employees and worker representatives (union reps) in advance of the need to use it.
+If your workplace uses disability benefits providers or external consultants, you can share the Supporting employee success tool with them or use it yourself to address the psychological, emotional, cognitive, and physical work expectations.
+Ideally, introduce the process to all employees and worker representatives including unions before the need for it arises.
 This helps reduce stigma or concern about the process at the time of need.

 Sample letter to a healthcare professional